uki00a/carol/README.md

 ## License

 - This module contains substantial parts based on other libraries.
 They have preserved their individual licenses and copyrights.
-Eveything is licensed under the MIT license.
 - Additional work with this module is licensed under the MIT license.